h3abionet/h3agwas/README.md

 Execute

-`nextflow run  plink-qc.nf -profile docker`
+`nextflow run  qc.nf -profile docker`

 Please note that the _first_ time you run the workflow using Docker,  the Docker images will be downloaded. *Warning:* This will take about 1GB of bandwidth which will consume bandwidth and will take time depending on your network connection.
 It is only the first time that the workflow runs that the image will be downloaded.